rutuja-shahale/rutuja-shahale/README.md

 # Hello, I'm Rutuja Shahale! 👋

-Currently seeking an opportunity to apply my skills in data analysis and visualization to real-world problems.
-I'm passionate about deriving insights from data and making data-driven decisions.
-I have experience working with several tools and technologies to uncover insights.
+Seeking opportunities to apply my data analysis and visualization skills.
+Passionate about turning data into insights and driving decisions using various tools and technologies.

 ## Education
 - 🎓 Bachelor's in Computer Science Engineering